 - Offer insights into how digital heritage can be embedded at sites/in face to face contexts and online; how does/should the offer differ?

 - Examine questions around copyright and access, subscriptions and open source, sustainability and innovation

 - Consider the ways in which digital heritage emerges through informal networks; what relationship does this have to social media?
 How does this inform/influence digital heritage practitioners/researchers?

 - Demonstrate learning around the use of big data in relation to heritage

 Heritage Dot takes a broad view of cultural heritage, from landscapes and the built environment to individual sites and collections across different media, including virtual representations.
 It encompasses intangible and tangible cultural heritage whether held by galleries, libraries, archives, museums or elsewhere.

 Pre-constituted panels of up to three participants are welcomed.
 We anticipate that individual participants will be allocated a 20-minute slot.

 Heritage Dot is an international conference focusing on digital cultural heritage and developed by the University of Lincoln.
-It is jointly hosted by University of Lincoln, Heritage Lottery Fund (HLF) and the Imperial War Museums (IWM) and is supported by a number of heritage sector and academic partners.
+It is jointly hosted by the Centre for Culture & Creativity at the University of Lincoln and the National Lottery Heritage Fund, and is supported by a number of heritage sector and academic partners.